Economy of Ancient Rome: Grain, Subsidies, Inflation

 “Under Claudius (41—54 A.D.) the Roman Empire added its last major territory with theconquest of Britain.
 Not long thereafter, under Trajan (98—117 A,D.), the Empire achieved its greatest geographic expansion.
 Consequently, the state would no longer receive additional revenue from provincial tribute and any increase in revenues would now have to come from within the Empire itself.
 Although Rostovtzeff credits the Julio-Claudian emperors with maintaining the Augustinian policy of laissez faire, the demand forrevenue was already beginning to undermine the strength of the Roman economy.
 An example of this from the time of Caligula (37—41 AD.) is recorded by Philo (20 B.C—50 A.D.): ‘Not long ago a certain man who had been appointed a collector of taxes in our country, when some of those who appeared to owe such tribute fled out of poverty, from a fearof intolerable punishment if they remained without paying, carried off their wives, and their children, and their parents, and their whole families by force, beating and insulting them, and heaping every kind of contumely and ill treatment upon them, to make them either give information as to where the fugitives had concealed themselves, or pay the money instead of them, though they could not do either the one thing or the other; in the first place, because they did not know where they were, and secondly, because they were in still greater poverty than the men who had fled.’” /=\

-Inflation and Taxation in Ancient Rome
+Inflation and the Debasement of Coinage in Ancient Rome

 Bruce Bartlett wrote in the Cato Institute Journal: “As early as the rule of Nero (54—68 AD.) there is evidence that the demand for revenue led to debasement of the coinage.
 Revenue was needed to pay the increasing costs of defense and a growing bureaucracy.
 However, rather than raise taxes, Nero and subsequent emperors preferred to debase the currency by reducing the precious metal content of coins.
-This was, of course, a form of taxation; in this case, a tax on cash balances (Bailey 1956).
+This was, of course, a form of taxation; in this case, a tax on cash balances.
 [Source: Bruce Bartlett, “How Excessive Government Killed Ancient Rome,” Cato Institute Journal 14: 2, Fall 1994, Cato.org /=]

 Ancient Roman counterfeit coin molds